ABOUT GAIL

 A change of studio in August 2021 brought me to my current second home, the west wing of Pearey House, a centre for the visually impaired, nestled in Preston Park in North Shields.
 It is a very inspiring and restful place, where my view is one of wooded parkland and all the associated natural wildlife, some of whom I now know on first name terms.

-I am also a passionate advocate of the benefits of embracing creativity for the purpose of promoting, supporting and maintaining good mental health and well being.
-To this end I created a community art exhibition in 2021 which takes place in August each year.
+I am a passionate advocate of the benefits of embracing creativity for the purpose of promoting, supporting and maintaining good mental health and wellbeing for everyone.
+To this end, I created a community art exhibition in 2021 which takes place in August each year.
+I am also a Trustee of the North Tyneside Art Studio, which aims to transform the lives of people experiencing mental health issues through the use of art.